Workers' Comp Lifetime Achievement Lunch April 15

 to RSVP for this program.

-The meeting begins at 12:30 p.m. in the 11th Floor Conference Center of Bar Association headquarters, 1101 Market St. Lunch is available for $8 for those members who register in advance.
-Click here to RSVP for this program.
+Joining the judges on the panel will be Mary Kay Brown and Nicholas Centrella.
+The meeting begins at 12:30 p.m. in the 10th Floor Board Room of Bar Association headquarters, 1101 Market St. Lunch is available for $8 for those members who register in advance.
+Click here

 to RSVP for this program.